K02D/regenerate-embeddings/README.md

 ## Example usage

-1. On the GitHub repository, go to Settings > Environments and create a new environment called `Dev`
+1. On the GitHub repository you're adding this action to, go to Settings > Environments and create a new environment called `Dev`
 2. Add environment variables to the `Dev` environment by following these instructions: https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-an-environment
 3. Create a `.github/workflows` directory in the root of the project
 4. In `.github/workflows`, create a file called `regenerate-embeddings.yml`